meker12/commerce-channels.en/help/amazon-sales-channel/ob-create-listing-rule.md

    - **[!UICONTROL Ineligible Listings]** - Products listed on this tab are not eligible for Amazon listing based on your current listing rule settings.

       Ineligible products are not published to Amazon.
 If an ineligible product is already listed on Amazon and you match the Amazon listing to your [!DNL Commerce] catalog product, the quantity for the Amazon listing changes to `0` to prevent sales of the product.
 To manually remove a listing from Amazon, see [Ending an Amazon Listing](./end-listings-manually.md).
 Products that are not eligible by Amazon requirements are not listed here.
-Those products are listed on the [Inactive Listings tab](./inactive-listings.md).
+Those products are listed on the [[!UICONTROL Inactive Listings] tab](./inactive-listings.md).

       To change an `Ineligible` listing to an `Eligible` listing, repeat this process and modify your listing rules.